List of Charmed characters: Coop

 Coop, played by Victor Webster, made his first appearance during the season eight episode "Engaged and Confused".
-He is a cupid, a magical being associated with love.
-Coop was sent by The Elders to help, Phoebe repair her love life, after she had given it up so many times for the greater good.
-Overtime, the two begin to develop feelings for each other.
+He is a cupid: a magical being associated with love.
+Coop was sent by The Elders to help Phoebe repair her love life, after she had given it up so many times for the greater good.
+Over time, the two begin to develop feelings for each other.
 Coop falls for Phoebe first, but continues setting her up with other men to make her happy.
 However, Phoebe rejects all of Coop's matches as she was falling in love with him too.
 Knowing that it was forbidden for cupids to date or marry their charges, Phoebe and Coop hide their feelings from each other to save themselves from the trauma that Piper and Leo went through.
 However, during the series finale, adult Wyatt and Chris from the future reveal that The Elders made an exception for Phoebe and Coop due to everything they put her through over the years.
 Also during the finale, an epilogue depicts Phoebe and Coop's wedding and the three daughters they eventually have.